Limulo/website-restyle2016/_posts/2017-07-18-scumm-versions.md

 We will need to run our LucasArts games, either on an old PC or on an emulated one (using **DOSBox** for example), and type some commands to show information about the interpreter and the game itself.

-Here's a video I've prepared for the occasion (english subtitles will be availble soon):
+Here's a video I've prepared for the occasion (english subtitles will be available soon):

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/ZCdnodwgBT4" allowfullscreen></iframe>